FarronF/limerick-council-meetings/meetings/2021/10/12-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 14th September 2021.md

 set down area for coaches together with upgrade of the existing car park to include new

-paving, public lighting and a pedestrian crossing adjacent to the Rathkeale House Hotel.--- 2
+paving, public lighting and a pedestrian crossing adjacent to the Rathkeale House Hotel.
+---
+2

 Members welcomed the proposed plans for the Greenway and queried if funding was